-Vote Smart: Pro Tips for Voting in a U.S. Election
+Vote Smart: Tips for Voting in a U.S. Election

 You already know that it’s important to vote.
 It’s vital to our democracy, but did you know that you can improve your voting experience?
 Keep reading for some tips for voting in any election in the United States.
 Please verify all local laws before going to your polling location.